 You’re doing great!
 The next step is to add an additional note in the right hand below the melody.
 This helps to fill out the sound.
-To do this, I am going to add either the 3rd or the 7th.
-I am making my decision on which note to add to the right hand based on the chord tones already present in the melody and chord shell.
+To do this, you can add either the 3rd or the 7th.
+You will want to make your decision on which note to add to the right hand based on the chord tones already present in the melody and chord shell.
 Let’s take the first chord of the song as an example.
-The first chord is C Major 7 and I already have the 3rd of the chord (the note E) in the melody and the chord shell.
-Naturally, I will choose to add the 7th in the right hand below the melody.
+The first chord is C Major 7 and you already have the 3rd of the chord (the note E) in the melody and the chord shell.
+Naturally, you will choose to add the 7th in the right hand below the melody.

 Now, follow this principle for the entire first phrase.
-I have written out the harmonization below.
-(Note: on the A7 chord I chose to harmonize the D with the 9th instead of the 3rd or 7th.
+The harmonization is written out below.
+(Note: on the A7 chord , the D in the melody is harmonized with the 9th instead of the 3rd or 7th.
 This is an exception created by the D in the melody which is not part of a “stock” A7 chord.)

 Step 3: 4-On-The-Floor

 Lastly, you’ll notice above in Step 3 that part of the way to create the swing feel involves adding rhythmic variation to melody which is characteristic of the swing genre.
-I like to imagine my right hand as the horn section of a big band whereas my left hand is more like the rhythm section.
+Try to imagine your right hand as the horn section of a big band whereas your left hand is more like the rhythm section.

 Did you know you can download the sheet music to this lesson at the bottom of this page when you are logged-in with your membership?
 A great way to develop your proficiency is to transpose simple songs like “Ode To Joy” into various keys.
 This Quick Tip has a companion Smart Sheet Music for Piano With Jonny members that is transposable into any key with a single click.

-Finally, If you’d like to see a performance example of the jazz swing piano style, check out my video of the standard tune “Let’s Fall in Love.”
+Finally, if you’d like to see a performance example of the jazz swing piano style, check out Jonny’s video of the standard tune “Let’s Fall in Love.”

-As always, thanks for learning with me, and I’ll see you in the next piano lesson!
+As always, thanks for learning with us, and we’ll see you in the next piano lesson.

 Get free weekly lessons to your inbox!